laam-egg/Fireback/README.md

 This is a game where a player try their best to avoid bullets emitted by a bot.

 ## Demo
 You can grab a demo or feature-complete release of this game at <https://github.com/laam-egg/Fireback/releases>.
-Just download the compressed file, extract it to an arbitary folder and run the executable.
+Just download the compressed file, extract it to an arbitary folder and run the executable file "Fireback.exe" under the "bin" folder.

 ## How to play
 Coloring: